 This professional is available for new clients.

-I am professionally qualified and accredited as a psychodynamic psychotherapist with the British Psychoanalytic Council (BPC) and have worked both for the NHS and the Voluntary sector.
+I am professionally qualified and accredited as a psychodynamic psychotherapist with the British Psychoanalytic Council (BPC) since 2012 and have worked both for the NHS and the Voluntary sector.

-I provide therapy in a safe and non-judgmental environment and have comfortable and conveniently placed counselling rooms in Central London (bank/monument) and Hertfordshire (Hitchin).
+I provide therapy in a safe and non-judgmental environment and have comfortable and conveniently placed counselling rooms in Hitchin.

 I welcome adult patients regardless of gender, race, age, sexual orientation, nationality or belief.

 Please feel free to phone or email me for a brief discussion about your concerns or arrange to meet me for an initial consultation where you can tell me about the things that are bothering you and find out whether I am the sort of person you would like to see for your therapy.

 How I help

 We all have times when we feel less able to cope; perhaps this coincides with the onset of stressful life events such as the loss of a loved one, being put under too much pressure at work or the break-up of a relationship.
 Perhaps we have always felt a little anxious or depressed but as time has passed our techniques for managing this have felt less and less satisfactory.

 At such times it can be hard to get the support that you need from friends and family.
 Talking to a psychodynamic psychotherapist who has some knowledge and experience in working with the sort of problems you are experiencing is often very helpful.

 I provide a confidential space so that you feel safe to express your thoughts and feelings about matters that are troubling you.
 I have experience in supporting people through a range of concerns and will work alongside you so that together we will find a way to move beyond your current predicament.